hunterjw/BlogDotNet/readme.md

 	"PubDate": "1970-01-01T00:00:00.000Z", // Post publication date

-	"Slug": "blog-post", // Blog post slug, used for generating post URL "ContentFilePath": "content-file.md" // File path to a markdown file for the blog post content, relative to the blog file }
+	"Slug": "blog-post", // Blog post slug, used for generating post URL "ContentFilePath": "content-file.md", // File path to a markdown file for the blog post content, relative to the blog file "Pinned": false // Set to true to pin the post to the top of the homepage }
 ```